-Most Peace Corps Senegal Volunteers live with families, however some volunteers will live in in independent housing and will be connected with a resource family.
+Most Peace Corps Senegal Volunteers live with families; however, some Volunteers will live in independent housing and will be connected with a resource family.
 Sharing meals and camaraderie with your host/resource family will help you to understand the culture, enjoy the security of family life and learn the language of your community.
 When living with a host family, Volunteers have a private room/hut and private latrine/toilet within the family living environment.
-Volunteers with independent housing will have a basic house or apartment with cooking facilities and toilet and bathing area.
-Given the COVID-19 pandemic, more independent living situations may be utilized in urban and semi-urban areas.
+Volunteers with independent housing will have a basic house/hut or apartment with cooking facilities and toilet and bathing area.

 Many Volunteer homes do not have access to running water or electricity.
 Water is collected at a community pump or well.
-Cell phone coverage in Senegal is fairly good and you will have a Peace Corps issued cell phone.
+Cell phone coverage in Senegal is fairly good and you will have a Peace Corps-issued smart phone.
 Internet is becoming more widely available, although it is still not available everywhere.
 You may be able to access 4G.
 Internet coverage is more commonly available in larger towns and cities.

-Volunteers are encouraged to bring a laptop for project planning, monitoring and reporting.
-However, keep in mind that the dust, heat and humidity of Senegal are hard on electronics.
+The dust, heat and humidity of Senegal are hard on electronics.
 It can be very useful to have a laptop and a smart phone, but you may not wish to invest in the most expensive model; cheaper used and/or hardier models may be better options.
 To support all Volunteers to have the basic tools necessary for their work Peace Corps will provide an optional one-time grant as part of the settling-in allowance to help Volunteers purchase a laptop.

-Senegalese dishes are tasty, usually consisting of a staple of rice, millet, or corn with vegetable sauces and sometimes with fresh or dried fish.
+Senegalese dishes consist of a staple of rice, millet, or corn with vegetable sauces and sometimes with fresh or dried fish.
 Meat is also available but more of a rarity.
-There is far less variety than many Americans are accustomed to having.
-Determined vegetarians are able to make arrangements to maintain their diet, but this usually further decreases variety.
+Access to produce is seasonal and variety is often limited by geographic locations.
+Determined vegetarians can make arrangements to maintain their diet, but this usually further decreases variety.

 Senegalese pride themselves on being well dressed.
 A neat and dignified appearance will say a lot about your desire to be accepted as a colleague.
 During Pre-Service Training, the dress code is business casual.
 There is a lot of beautiful cloth available in Senegal, and many Volunteers have clothing made by local tailors.
-If you are a woman, plan to wear clothing that is not overly tight and that covers you to below the knee.
-If you are a man, long shorts are acceptable for sports, but otherwise are rarely worn.
+Plan to wear clothing that is not overly tight and that covers you to below the knee.
+Long shorts are acceptable for sports, but otherwise are rarely worn.